98th Training Division

 The 98th Infantry Division ("Iroquois") was a unit of the United States Army in the closing months of World War I and during World War II.
-The unit is now one of the U.S. Army Reserve's training divisions, officially known as the 98th Training Division (Initial Entry Training).
-Its primary mission is to conduct Initial Entry Training (IET) for new soldiers.
-It is one of three training divisions subordinate to the 108th Training Command (IET) and handles command and control of units throughout the eastern United States and in Puerto Rico.
+Today it exists as the 98th Training Division, a component of the United States Army Reserve headquartered at Fort Benning, Georgia.
+The 98th Training Division provides Initial Entry Training (IET) to new United States Army Reserve recruits.
+It is one of three training divisions subordinate to the 108th Training Command and handles command and control of units throughout the eastern United States.

 Since its creation in 1918, the division has experienced multiple cycles of activation, training, deployment and deactivation as well as substantial reorganizations and changes of mission.
 Since 1959, the 98th has been a unit of the U.S. Army Reserve with the primary mission of training soldiers.
 Long headquartered in Rochester, New York, with historical ties to New York and New England, the division was moved in 2012 to Fort Benning, Georgia.